skip to main content

 LastPass is an excellent password manager for storing everything you need, from login credentials to addresses to credit cards.

-The free version offers up the basics, such as unlimited passwords, password sharing to a friend or family member, two-factor authentication, a password generator, and password autofill.
+The free version offers up the basics, such as unlimited passwords, password sharing with a friend or family member, two-factor authentication, a password generator, and password autofill.

 The drawback, however, is that the free service locks users into one device type—a computer or a mobile device, but not both.
 Users can switch between the two device categories, but only three times.